-To help ensure the safety of our patients, their families, our employees, and our volunteers, and in adherence to the CDC guidelines, we have made the decision to suspend all volunteer activity at Cincinnati Children’s indefinitely.
-We will update the webpage when we are able to resume regular programming.
+To help ensure the safety of our patients, their families, our employees, and our volunteers, we have made the decision to suspend the onboarding of new volunteers at Cincinnati Children’s indefinitely.
+We will provide updates when we are able to resume regular programming.

 Help a Child and Reduce Stress on Families